KalinduCh/LeoPortal/README.md

     - Full **CRUD** (Create, Read, Update, Delete) capabilities for user profiles.
     - **Bulk Import**: Admins can import new members from a CSV file.
 - **AI-Powered Communication**: An AI assistant helps admins draft professional and engaging email communications for club members.
-- **Automated Email System**: Emails for announcements and birthday wishes are sent via a secure backend function using **Nodemailer**.
+- **Client-Side Email System**: The admin "Communication" page uses **EmailJS** to send emails directly from the browser, ideal for free-tier hosting plans.
 - **Reporting & Data Export**:
     - Admins can view detailed **event summaries** with participant lists.
     - Reports on member participation and club growth.